 For arrangements involving multiple elements, the Company allocates revenue to each component of the arrangement using the residual value method, based on vendor-specific objective evidence of the fair value of the various elements.
 These elements may include one or more of the following: software licenses, maintenance and support, consulting services and training.
 The Company first allocates the arrangement fee, in a multiple-element transaction, to the undelivered elements based on the total fair value of those undelivered elements, as indicated by vendor-specific objective evidence.
 This portion of the arrangement fee is deferred.
 Then the difference between the total arrangement fee and the amount deferred for the undelivered elements is recognized as revenue related to the delivered elements.
 The Company attributes the discount offered in a multiple-element arrangement entirely to the delivered elements of the transaction, which are typically software licenses.
-Fair values for the future maintenance and support services are based upon separate sales of these services to other customers.
+Fair values for the future maintenance and support services are based upon separate sales of renewals of maintenance and support contracts.
+Fair value of future services training or consulting services is based upon separate sales of these services to other customers.
 In some instances, a group of contracts or agreements with the same customer may be so closely related that they are, in effect, part of a single multiple element arrangement, and therefore, the Company would allocate the corresponding revenues among the various components, as described above.